-The Neighbourhood Plan, once adopted, will sit alongside the Local Plan prepared by Central Bedfordshire Council.
-The policies contained within the Neighbourhood Plan will then be used to decide on future planning applications for Biggleswade.
-An adopted Neighbourhood Plan carries significant weight in determining future planning applications.
+The Neighbourhood Plan sits alongside the Local Plan prepared by Central Bedfordshire Council.
+The policies contained within the Neighbourhood Plan are then used to decide on future planning applications for Biggleswade.
+A made Neighbourhood Plan carries significant weight in determining future planning applications.

-For further information on Neighbourhood Plans please visit https://www.gov.uk/government/get-involved/take-part/make-a-neighbourhood-plan
+For further information on Neighbourhood Plans, please visit the Government website.